coursetable/coursetable/docs/api.md

 **Status: 400**

-- When the token/salt is invalid (does not decrypt to valid information), or when the answer is of invalid shape
+- When the token/salt is invalid (does not decrypt to valid information), or when the request is of invalid shape
 - Body:
-  - `error`: `"INVALID_TOKEN" | "MALFORMED_ANSWERS"`
+  - `error`: `"INVALID_TOKEN" | "INVALID_REQUEST"`
   - `challengeTries`: `number`
   - `maxChallengeTries`: `number`